Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

    cd ~ # remember, `~` always means your own home directory cd # if you don't have any argument after `ls`, the default directory is your home directory
    ```
-   >TIPS: You **DON'T** have to type the complete file or folder name when you write in command line.
-Try to press `TAB` key after you type the first few letters.
-The `TAB` key is usually located above the Caps Lock key. `TAB` can auto-complete the full name for you.
-It is very user-friendly for someone who cannot spell like me.
+   >TIPS: You **DON’T** have to type the complete file or folder name when you write in the command line.
+Try to press the `TAB` key after typing the first few letters.
+The `TAB` key is usually located above the `Caps Lock` key. `TAB` can auto-complete the full name for you.
+It’s very user-friendly for someone who cannot spell like me.
+   >
-   >TIPS: Double `TAB` when you need to see all the possible files or folder options, so you don't need to `ls` again in the middle of writing a command
+   >TIPS: Double `TAB` when you need to see all the possible file or folder options, so you don’t need to `ls` again in the middle of writing a command.
 <br><br>

 ### ***F. Path, path, path***

-   Now you’ve learned how to navigate to different directories, how to see what’s inside each folder, and how to check your current location.
+Now you’ve learned how to navigate to different directories, see what’s inside each folder, and check your current location.
 You also learned that in the file system, `..` refers to the parent directory (one level up from the current directory), `~` is your home directory, and `.` represents the current directory (which you can see when using the pwd command).
 The address of a file or folder in the file system is called **path**, showing how to navigate to it from the root directory.

 It may not seem as fun as simply double-clicking in a graphical user interface (GUI) like Finder, and you're right—it takes more effort.
 Instead of clicking around, you need to type the full path to tell the system where to go.
 There are two types of paths:

    -**Absolute Path**: An absolute path starts from the root directory (/) and specifies the full path to a file or directory.
 It remains the same regardless of the current working directory.

-      **Example**: /home/user/documents/file.txt
+      **Example** : /home/user/documents/file.txt

    -**Relative Path**: A relative path starts from the current working directory and provides a path to a file or directory relative to that location.
 It uses . or .. to start.

       **Example**: ./documents/file.txt or ../file.txt

 As you may have noticed, different directory levels in the file system are separated by `/`.

 <br><br>